Terminus-Suborbital-Research-Program/Styx/README.md

 ![status](https://github.com/Terminus-Suborbital-Research-Program/AMALTHEA/actions/workflows/rust.yml/badge.svg)
-# AMALTHEA
+# ELARA
-Software systems, tools, and libraries for the 2025 AMALTHEA Rocksat-X mission by the University of Alabama in Huntsville.
-The AMALTHEA mission consists of several components.
+Software systems, tools, and libraries for the 2026 ELARA Rocksat mission by the University of Alabama in Huntsville.
+The ELARA mission consists of several components.
 The ones listed under this repositoy include binaries for:

-- ICARUS:   The deployable 1.5U CubeSat experiment to demonstrate active control and reentry of a CubeSat on a suborbital scale
+- ODIN:   The deployable 1.5U CubeSat experiment to demonstrate low cost interferometry using a CubeSat on a suborbital scale
 - Ejector:  The add-on to the JUPITER stack reponsible for deployment and communicataion of ICARUS
 - gs-cli:   A command line interface for ground station testing and operation